AstraZeneca to buy U.S. cancer firm for up to $500 million

-LONDON AstraZeneca Plc (AZN.L) took a further step to bolster its pipeline of new cancer drugs on Monday by agreeing to acquire privately held U.S. biotech company Amplimmune for up to $500 million (321 million pounds).
+LONDON AstraZeneca Plc (AZN.L) took a further step to bolster its pipeline of new cancer drugs on Monday by agreeing to acquire privately held U.S. biotech company Amplimmune for up to $500 million.

 The deal is the second within 24 hours in the cancer drug space, following Amgen Inc's (AMGN.O) much larger acquisition of Onyx Pharmaceuticals Inc ONXX.O for about $10.4 billion.

-Amplimmune specialises in developing treatments designed to help the immune system fight cancer and the purchase will give AstraZeneca access to a number of compounds currently in pre-clinical development.
+Amplimmune specializes in developing treatments designed to help the immune system fight cancer and the purchase will give AstraZeneca access to a number of compounds currently in pre-clinical development.

 While it will not yield commercially viable new medicines for several years, the move fits with the British drugmaker's strategy of building up its capability in oncology - a key area identified for investment by CEO Pascal Soriot.